 3) Hybrid

 Hybrid courses are those for which 51% to 99% of the course is delivered via the internet and the Learning Management System with the remaining portion delivered via in-person class meetings.
-Contact time is measured using the criteria listed in (a) item 1 (above) for lecture courses and (b) item 2 (above) for Online Courses for portions of the Hybrid course delivered via the internet using the Learning Management system.
+Contact time is measured using the criteria listed in (a) item 1 (above) for Traditional courses and (b) item 2 (above) for Online Courses for portions of the Hybrid course delivered via the internet using the Learning Management system.

 An online or hybrid version of a course will be considered to have met the credit hour requirement if it covers the same amount of material with the same rigor of assessment as if the course were delivered in an in-person format.
 See the Online and Hybrid Education Policy (02.01.35) for more details.